viplove7/PopularMovieApp/README.md

 Present the user with a grid arrangement of movie posters upon launch.
 Allow your user to change sort order via a setting:
-The sort order can be by most popular or by highest-rated Allow the user to tap on a movie poster and transition to a details screen with additional information such as:
+The sort order can be by most popular or by highest-rated Allow the user to tap on a movie poster and transition to a details screen with additional information such as: original title,movie poster image thumbnail,A plot synopsis (called overview in the api) ,user rating (called vote_average in the api), release date
-1 original title
-2 movie poster image thumbnail
-3 A plot synopsis (called overview in the api)
-4 user rating (called vote_average in the api)
-5 release date

 Library that you will need: